GCuser99/tbImportExport/README.md

 This is a Git limitation, not a tool limitation, and in practice it is harmless. `export` packs exactly what is present on disk: if an empty folder was dropped by Git, it simply won't be in the resulting `.twinproj`.
 When you then open that file, **twinBASIC recreates the folders it expects on its own.** The round trip comes out whole because the IDE reconstructs the missing structure, not because the packed file carried it.

 So the practical guidance is short: don't rely on the packed `.twinproj` to preserve empty folders across a Git round trip — rely on the IDE to regenerate them when it opens the project, which it does.
-If you need an empty folder to survive Git for some other reason, the common convention is to place a placeholder file (such as an empty `.gitkeep`) inside it so the folder is no longer empty.

 ## Project Files